NickFDI/Random-Scripts/README.md

 ## Best Setup Practices

 Before running and modifying the scripts to fit your needs, check to see if UFW is installed and running.
 Also, be aware these are for UFW firewalls.
+Scripts for IPTables will be posted elsewhere.

 To check and make sure UFW is installed and running, you can use the following;